Roberta Leigh: Paul Starr

 Though made in 1964, Paul Starr appeared to be a decade ahead of Space Patrol.
 A 25-minute marionette puppet series in the same vein as Space Patrol, it was produced in colour.
 Agent Paul Starr and his crewman, Lightning, work for the Space Bureau of Investigation (SBI).
 They have a squat rocket, SBI-5, which can travel through space, in air and underwater (SBI uses an undersea base).
 While jets propel the craft through the air, in space it is powered by "solar energy".
 It is armed with various weapons, including nuclear missiles.
 The robots of Paul Starr appear to be more developed and fans of Space Patrol will notice the similar sound effects used.
-The movements of the puppet characters are "less wooden" and there is no sign of strings.
+The movements of the puppet characters are "less wooden" and there are no sign of strings.
+Only a pilot episode was filmed and shown, but the series was not picked up.

 The puppets were made by Martin and Heather Granger who, with Joan Garrick, also operated them.
-Realistic mouth movements were used long before the arrival of Gerry Anderson's Terrahawks in the 1980s.
+Realistic mouth movements were used long before the arrival of Terrahawks in the 1980s.
 Actor Edward Bishop provided the voice of Paul Starr; other voices were provided by Patricia English, Dick Vosburgh and Peter Reeves.
 Besides creating and scripting the series, Leigh also wrote the title song and lyrics (sung by Jerry Dane).
 Arthur Provis served as director of photography and co-producer.

 In this adventure, Starr's boss sends him to Mars where five atomic power stations (used to pump water) have been destroyed by fire.
 Starr and Lightning work as security guards to try to uncover the cause.
 The chief suspect is General Darynx.
 The Martians are shown as non-human fish people.